EMERGENCY RESPONSE COMMAND

 Upon acceptance into the State Guard, all members attend basic orientation courses where we teach you the fundamentals of military construct and culture.
 While it is not boot camp, it does provide the requisite baseline of understanding expectations, how to conduct yourself, and how to be part of this organization.

-Our missions afford our members the opportunity to work alongside our law enforcement and fire service partners.
+Our missions afford our members the opportunity to work alongside fire service partners.
 You will gain a working knowledge of concepts such as mutual aid and how State agencies support each other.

 You will be exposed to the process of how the State conducts emergency response and learn about Incident Management.
 In the event of a large scale or complex incidents, you may be activated and work alongside federal agencies such as FEMA.

-The ERC consists of two subordinate detachments, Team Blaze (Wildland Firefighting) and Team Shield (Security Forces).
+The ERC consists of Team Blaze (Wildland Firefighting) and related support teams.

 Each detachment consists of smaller units distributed from San Diego, Los Alamitos, Fresno, Fairfield, and Sacramento.
 Consolidated annual training events are conducted at Camp San Luis Obispo and Camp Roberts.